EAEOMICS/Hybrid-genome-assembly-practice/docs/index.md

 **assign taxonomy of the pathogen**

 Now that we have our reads clean, it is always interesting to know what are we looking for.
 Doing an assembly without knowing what are we facing could be terrible.
-For example, imagine that you have assembled a genome with 6 close chormosomes, first of all, congratulations because that is not easy, but then you assign somehow the taxonomy of that organism and WOW is a Ficus! 🍃 👏👏, and then you realize that ficus is 2n=26 and something has gone wrong.
+For example, imagine that you have assembled a genome with 6 closed chormosomes, first of all, congratulations because that is not easy, but then you assign somehow the taxonomy of that organism and...
+WOW is a Ficus! 🍃 👏👏, but you rapidly realize that Ficus is 2n=26 and something has gone wrong.

 There is pleanty of ways to assign taxonomy when doing an assembly, for example one of the most used programs to assign taxonomy to illumina reads is `Kraken2`, anoterone used with Nanopore reads could be `Emu`.
 But this programs require a powerfull machines, and let's be honest your gaming laptop MSI i9 with 12 Cores and 32 GB of Ram is not as powerful as the clusters that are typically used for this jobs (we are talking about >40 Cores >100GB ram).